Skip to search Skip to content

 Make sure you pack comfy shoes – lots of the traditional towns you’ll stop in on a Danube river cruise are carpeted with cobblestones, and there are plenty of walking tours that you’ll want to get involved with.

-You’ve got lots of options when it comes to picking your Danube itinerary with TUI River Cruises – we’ve got a total of six on our books.
+You’ve got lots of options when it comes to picking your Danube itinerary with TUI River Cruises – we’ve got a total of 11 on our books.
 Danube Treasures ticks off Hungary, Slovakia and Austria – Magical Danube does the same, and adds Germany to its agenda.
-But, if you really want to get to know Germany, Bavarian Discovery’s right up your street – this itinerary calls at eight different German ports.
-Meanwhile, East Danube Explorer covers Hungary, Serbia and Croatia, and Danube Delights stops at Austria, Germany and Hungary.
-If you’d like to go for longer, opt for the European Icons cruise, which sails for 14 nights.
+Meanwhile, East Danube Explorer covers HungarySerbia and Croatia, and Diamonds of the Danube stops at Austria, Germany and Hungary.
+If you’d like to go for longer, opt for the Icons of Europe cruise, which sails for 15 nights.
 You’ll visit Germany, Amsterdam, Austria, Slovakia and Hungary on this tour.
+If you fancy something a little shorter, your options include the three-night Three Grand Capitals sailing, and the Danube Flavours 2 which ticks off Budapest, Bratislava and Vienna over four nights.

-Choose your Danube river cruise
+Choose your Danube river cruise.

 Ready for a river adventure?

-Take a look at our full range of river cruises on the Rhine, Moselle, Main, Danube, and Dutch & Belgian Waterways.
 Plus, get some more inspiration with our round-up of the best European river cruises, highlights of a Moselle river cruise, and highlights of a Rhine river cruise.

 Pssst.
 Head to the Discover homepage for our latest articles.